-Programme 1: Promote innovation, skills transfer and business development, create platforms and resources to assist SMME's/cooperatives to access and enhance skills, technology for products development and improvements, business development services and funding.
-Projects identified are
+Programme 1: Promote innovation, skills transfer and business development, Create platforms and resources to assist SMME's/cooperatives to access and enhance skills, technology for products development and improvements, business development services and funding.

-- Incubation Hub and SEDA and other SOEs Satellite Office - Technology transfer and innovation and Enterprise Development Fund
+- Incubation Hub and SEDA and other SOEs Satellite Office - □ Technology transfer and innovation and Enterprise Development Fund

-Programme 2: Promote market and capital access, encourage buy local, access to opportunities by SMME's/cooperatives and expose small enterprises to markets.
-Projects identified are
+Programme 2: Promote market and capital access, Encourage buy local, access to opportunities by SMME's/cooperatives and expose small enterprises to markets.